 Three-year-olds can have a range of feelings, such as being excited one minute to having a temper tantrum the next.
 Your child may try to push, hit, or bite other children.
-It may be hard for your child to understand how he or she feels and to listen to you.
+It may be hard for your child to understand how they feel and to listen to you.

 At this age, your child may be ready to jump, hop, or ride a tricycle.
-Your child likely knows his or her name, age, and whether he or she is a boy or girl.
-He or she can copy easy shapes, like circles and crosses.
-Your child probably likes to dress and feed himself or herself.
+Your child likely knows their name, age, and whether they are a boy or girl.
+Your child can copy easy shapes, like circles and crosses.
+Your child probably likes to dress and eat without your help.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.